-Give your boilies the edge with Terry Hearn’s top tip…
+How to give your boilies the edge with Terry Hearn

-Carp fishing legend Terry Hearn has been enjoying some bumper carp catches on the rivers this season.
-As revealed in his recent ‘Lady Pearl’ video by our friends at ESP, Tel has been getting some great river carp fishing results on his own CompleX-T baits by giving them a few tweaks.
+Carp fishing legend Terry Hearn is no stranger to catching stunning river carp.
+As revealed in his recent ‘Lady Pearl’ video by our friends at ESP, Tel has been getting some great river carp fishing results on his own CompleX-T boilies by giving them a few tweaks.
 Here’s how he does it..

 What you need to make Terry’s river carp fishing bait

 Air dry boilie bag (weigh sling or landing net can be used instead)

 The River Thames contains many small fish as well as Chinese Mitten Crabs, and so to help my hook-baits last the night I like to air dry them first.
 The thing with air dried baits is they tend to be less attractive, sucking moisture instead of pumping out food signals, and so on the river I often like to use salt in the drying process.
 As well as having the desired effect of hardening your hook-baits, salt is also very attractive to carp.
 Although I sometimes use a small amount of salt on my freebies, this process is more for hookbaits only, as you wouldn’t want to feed them too much of the stuff…just like us really.